-The independent consulting petroleum engineering firm of DeGolyer and MacNaughton of Dallas, Texas, prepared our natural gas, oil and NGL reserves estimates as of September 30, 2021, 2020 and 2019 (see Exhibits 23.2 and 99).
-Within DeGolyer and MacNaughton, the technical person primarily responsible for preparing the estimates set forth in the Report of DeGolyer and MacNaughton dated October 1, 2021, filed as Exhibit 99 to this Annual Report on Form 10-K, was Dr. Dilhan Ilk.
-Dr. Ilk is a Senior Vice President with DeGolyer and MacNaughton, Division Manager of the firm's North America Division, a Registered Professional Engineer in the State of Texas, and a member of the Society of Petroleum Engineers.
-Dr. Ilk has a Bachelor of Science degree in Petroleum Engineering in the year 2003, a Master of Science degree in Petroleum Engineering from Texas A&M University in 2010.
-He has over 10 years of experience in oil and gas reservoir studies and reserves evaluations.
-Dr. Ilk meets or exceeds the education, training and experience requirements set forth in the Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information promulgated by the Society of Petroleum Engineers and is proficient in judiciously applying industry standard practices to engineering and geoscience evaluations as well as applying SEC and other industry reserve definitions and guidelines.
+The independent consulting petroleum engineering firm of Cawley, Gillespie and Associates, Inc. ("CG&A") of Fort Worth, Texas, prepared our natural gas, oil and NGL reserves estimates as of September 30, 2022, and the independent consulting petroleum engineering firm of DeGolyer and MacNaughton of Dallas, Texas, prepared our natural gas, oil and NGL reserves estimates as of September 30, 2021 and 2020.
+Within CG&A, the technical person primarily responsible for preparing the estimates set forth in the Report of CG&A dated October 4, 2022, filed as Exhibit 99.1 to this Annual Report on Form 10-K, was W. Todd Brooker.
+Mr. Brooker has been a Petroleum Consultant for CG&A since 1992 and became President in 2017.
+His responsibilities include reserve and economic evaluations, fair market valuations, field studies, pipeline resource studies and acquisition/divestiture analysis.
+His reserve reports are routinely used for public company SEC disclosures, and his experience includes significant projects in both conventional and unconventional resources in every major U.S. producing basin and abroad, including oil and gas shale plays, coalbed methane fields, waterfloods and complex, faulted structures.
+Prior to CG&A, Mr. Brooker worked in Gulf of Mexico drilling and production engineering at Chevron USA.
+Mr. Brooker graduated with honors from the University of Texas at Austin in 1989 with a Bachelor of Science degree in Petroleum Engineering.
+He is a registered professional engineer in Texas, No. 83462, a member of the Society of Petroleum Engineers (SPE) and a member of the Society of Petroleum Evaluation Engineers (SPEE).
+Mr. Brooker meets or exceeds the education, training and experience requirements set forth in the Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information promulgated by the Society of Petroleum Engineers and is proficient in judiciously applying industry standard practices to engineering and geoscience evaluations as well as applying SEC and other industry reserve definitions and guidelines.